OWASP/D4N155/theories/README.md

 # Operation of D4N155
 The process of password speculation works based on the execution of several functions of theories mathematics.

+All footwear is made following the recursion λ→(η) = Op.
 ## Combinatorial analysis

 The code follow the combinatorial analysis during the process of speculation